gryc-inra/gryc-website/README.md

 1. Install Docker and Docker compose on your computer (see the doc)
 2. Get mpiot/symfony-docker
-3. Edit the nginx/symfony.conf, edit the file like obtain:
+3. Edit the nginx/symfony.conf, to add /protected_files and /files location, and obtain something like it:
-    ``nginx
+    ```nginx
     location / {
-        # URL rewriting that do the link between the old version and the new version, here, we return a 301 code
-        #rewrite ^/index.php$ $scheme://$server_name/$arg_page/$arg_id? permanent;

         # try to serve file directly, fallback to app.php
         #try_files $uri /app.php$is_args$args;
         try_files $uri /app_dev.php$is_args$args;